HomeThe CentreEvents 2023 Humanitarian Leadership Conference

 The humanitarian system is no longer fit-for-purpose to deal with the scale and severity of crises in the 21st century.
 Climate change, increasing fragility and conflict, and financial and economic crises are compounding disasters.
 System reform initiatives such as anticipatory action, the triple nexus, and resilient development have not led to transformational change.
 Progress towards decolonising aid, shifting the power and achieving the localisation agenda has stalled.

-The 2023 Humanitarian Leadership Conference will investigate why the system is ‘stuck’ and will propose ambitious and pragmatic ways to reinvigorate change.
-It will explore answers to key questions: what needs to change, how, and who needs to drive the change; across four key areas: funding for crisis response, organisational modelsmandates and motivations.
+The 2023 Humanitarian Leadership Conference examined why the system is ‘stuck’ and explored ambitious and pragmatic ways to reinvigorate change.
+It explored answers to key questions: what needs to change, how, and who needs to drive the change; across four key areas: funding for crisis response, organisational modelsmandates and motivations.

 Back to top